 For those engines that did not come with the upgrade idler pulley support system, a “hands-on” approach to this is what this article is about.
 Lots of pictures below:

-Replacing the 10mm bolt with a Grade 8 – 7/16 x 2 3/4″ bolt and nut.
+For those wishing to do this themselves————–Replace the original 10mm bolt with a Grade 8 – 7/16 x 2 3/4″ bolt and nut.
 This requires drilling the spacer (new or old style) to 29/64″ and drilling the engine bracket to 7/16″.
-You can either reuse the front washer by drillings it to 29/64″ or use a new 7/16 high quality flat washer in it’s place (much easier).
+You can either reuse the front washer by drilling it to 29/64″ or use a new 7/16 high quality flat washer in its place (much easier).
 For the newer engines, you have to remove the sheet metal cap (like a thin freeze plug) to gain access to the bolt.
 You do not need to replace this and I recommend that you don’t.
-The newer looking pulley doesn’t offer any advantages from the longevity stand point and I’m not sure what the factory’s reasoning was for the change.
-Both pulleys use industry std 6203 sealed bearings (worth about $ 8 ea or less) and can be changed with minimum effort if this is needed (about every 5000 hrs in a dry environment).
-When doing this upgrade, be sure you lubricated the parts/bolt/nut and torque to yield (about 45-55 ft lbs).
+Both pulleys use industry standard 6203 sealed bearings (worth about $ 10 each or less) and can be changed with minimum effort if this is needed (about every 5000 hours in a clean dry environment—more often if wet).
+When doing this upgrade, be sure you lubricate the parts/bolt/nut (common grease) and torque to yield (about 45-55 ft lbs).

 Back to drilling.
 I recommend this procedure for any B & C over 2 years old and also for any new engine in a single engine boat.